After the birth

 - thinking about suicide and self-harming.

-If, after about six months, you are still struggling to cope with everyday life, consider getting some professional help, which you can discuss with your GP.
+If, after about 6 months, you are still struggling to cope with everyday life, consider getting some professional help, such as seeing a counsellor, which you can discuss with your GP.